AAPL stock continues climb to $3T with new trading highs

 And while Apple stock saw the company’s valuation hit the $3 trillion mark last year, AAPL still hasn’t closed with a $3 trillion company valuation.

 Despite significant setbacks at the end of last year, it continues to look likely that Apple will close with a $3 trillion valuation in the near future.
-Apple is once again positioned as the most valuable company on Wall Street, with a $2.94 trillion valuation.
+Apple is once again positioned as the most valuable company on Wall Street.

 In terms of products, Apple is planning four new iPhones with USB-C this fall.
 The iPhone 15 and iPhone 15 Plus are gaining the Dynamic Island design introduced with the iPhone 14 Pro.
 9to5Mac also has in-depth reporting on the new iPhone 15 Pro and iPhone 15 Pro Max.
 The latter iPhone is expected to be the first with a periscope-design lens system for enhanced optical zoom.